TechnoX/guidelines-rcj-rescue-field-designer/README.md

 ## Objective

 The main objective for the field designer is to make a fair competition for all teams – and to find the team with the best robot!
 But what is the best robot?
 What defines a good robot?
-I would say: in Rescue it is a robot if it manages the tasks defined by the rules without human intervention.
+I would say: in Rescue it is a good robot if it manages the tasks defined by the rules without human intervention.
 Short: an autonomous robot that is able to handle a lot of difficulties (defined in the rules).

 ## What does not define a good robot